JoshOBrien/exiftoolr/docs/index.md

 install_exiftool()
 {% endhighlight %}

+Finally, to check that ExifTool has been properly installed, run:

+{% highlight r %}
+exif_version()
+{% endhighlight %}

 ### More installation details

-[ExifTool][exiftool-home] is written and distributed as Perl library that relies on a working local installation of Perl.
+[ExifTool][exiftool-home] is written and primarily distributed as Perl library that relies on a working local installation of Perl.
 Perl is present on most *NIX and Mac machines, but is not by default installed on Windows machines.
 Fortunately, for Windows users, Phil Harvey distributes a stand-alone ExifTool executable that does not require Perl.
 (Windows users who do have Perl installed (from, for example, [Strawberry Perl][Strawberry]) may of course alternatively use the Perl library).

-Depending on your operating system, running `install_exiftool()` will install either the ExifTool Perl library (on *NIX and Mac machines) or a stand-alone executable that works without a local Perl installation (on Windows machines).
+Depending on one's operating system, running `install_exiftool()` will install either the ExifTool Perl library (on *NIX and Mac machines) or a stand-alone executable that works without a local Perl installation (on Windows machines).
 For more details, see the `install_exiftool`